 Structure of the information flow resulting from interactions of the psyche with the world.

 The "man - extermal world" system presents, perhaps, the most important system which interests as single individuals so the humanity as a whole.
-All our lives are constant interactions with the world: with other people, groups, state structures, animate and inanimate objects etc. Interaction = inter + action, i.e. we act upon the world around us and the world acts back on us...
+Our entire lives are constant interactions with the world: with other people, groups, state structures, animate and inanimate objects etc. Interaction = inter + action, i.e. we act upon the world around us and the world acts back on us...
 Simplifying a little, the interaction mechanism can be represented as follows.

 - Field - most typically electric or magnetic one - light, electric current and voltage, radio waves, possibly other fields yet unknown to us, serve as carriers.